 The same webhook requests can also be sent to multiple distributions that request the same information.
 This process is known as the fanning out.
 This provides the flexibility for a system to work effectively and distribute information in a better way.

 Webhook requests are received as POST or GET requests.
 It actually depends on the webhooks provider which type of request will be received.
 GET webhook requests are basic.
 This kind of payload is annexed to the webhook URL as a query string.
 On the other hand, POST webhook requests contain a payload in the request body.
 It can even have authentication token-like properties.

 How API Works

-> Most of the web API works between application and server as a medium of connection.
-When using an application an user requests any information via interacting.
-Then the application calls out the API and asks to look up for that data and information.
+Most of the web API works between application and server as a medium of connection.
+When using an application a user requests any information via interaction.
+Then the application calls out the API and asks to look up that data and information.

-> API connects directly with the web server and requests for the user’s intended information or data.
+API connects directly with the web server and requests for the user’s intended information or data.
 Then the server sends back the data API requested.
 The API feeds the application the result and then the user gets to see the requested data.